Give Back in Cuba

 Intermediate level of Spanish.

-A genuine passion for animal conservation.
+A genuine passion for marine conservation.

 Ability to work independently as well as in a team.